 Vertigo is one of the most common medical symptoms experienced by people today, and the odds of getting vertigo increase significantly after age 40.
 If you are experiencing this false sensation of movement, what should you know?
+Should you consult a vertigo doctor based in Sacramento?
 Here are 8 facts about dizziness and vertigo followed by a natural way to find relief.

 #1 Vertigo Can Be a Sign of Blood Flow Issues

 Two parts of the body play the primary role in balance and spatial orientation for the body.
 The ears provide the information that is needed, and the central nervous system processes that information.
 If proper blood flow is not being received by either the ears or the brain, problems occur.
 The cervical spine plays a key part in ensuring blood reaches the head, so keeping the neck in proper alignment is a must.

 #2 Vertigo Can Be a Sign of Hypertension

 If you are suffering from hypertension (high blood pressure), vertigo is one of the many notable symptoms.
 Fortunately, studies have shown that upper cervical chiropractic care is a valid treatment for high blood pressure, so once again, the issue may be related to proper alignment of the neck (the C1 and C2 in particular).
 Of course, low blood pressure can also cause vertigo.
 If this is the case, you are likely to experience vertigo if you stand up too quickly.

 #3 Vertigo Could Be Related to Migraines and Other Neurological Conditions